-Set of charges that are propagated through the silicon sensor due to drift and/or diffusion processes.
+Set of charge carriers propagated through the silicon sensor due to drift and/or diffusion processes.
 The object should store the final local position of the propagation.
-This is either on the pixel implant if the set of charges are ready to be collected, or on any other position in the sensor if the set of charges got stuck or lost in another process.
+This is either on the pixel implant if the set of charge carriers are ready to be collected, or on any other position in the sensor if the set of charge carriers got trapped or was lost in another process.
 Timing information about the total time to arrive at the final location, from the start of the event, can also be stored.